8 Possible Benefits of Lentils

-It is believed that they come from southeast Asia.
+It’s believed that they come from Southeast Asia.
 However, they’re grown all over the Mediterranean, in America, and in many other places in the world.

 Lentils are low in calories and high in fiber, amino acids, and antioxidants.
-Overall, they’re a wonderful part of any diet and can do so much good for your body.
+Overall, they’re a wonderful part of any diet and can do a lot of good for your body.

-Since many people still don’t know about the benefits of lentils, we’ll give you 8 good reasons to add them to your diet.
+Since many people still don’t know about the possible benefits of lentils, we decided to share 8 good reasons to add them to your diet.

-- The fiber in them supports good digestion of the food you eat.
-Meanwhile, it gets your intestines moving, thus removing waste properly.
+- The fiber in them may support good digestion of the food you eat.
+Meanwhile, it gets your intestines moving, thus helping you remove waste properly.

 - Plus, they act as food for the healthy bacteria that lives in your colon.
-As if that weren’t enough, they help prevent constipation.
+As if that weren’t enough, they may help reduce your chances of constipation.

 Unlike simple carbohydrates, lentils are good at helping lower your blood sugar.

 - The carbohydrates are absorbed slowly, one of which is starch.
-They support the transformation of sugar into energy, lowering your risk of diabetes.
+They support the transformation of sugar into energy, thus possibly helping lower your risk of diabetes.